c-mauderer/Master-Clock/README.md

 For the one minute, that's 57.8 µA.
 For the other minute, it's 80.9 µA.
 I have to reduce these values by the 12.4 µA of the controller and DC/DC regulator.
 But these values are at the 10 V input.
-So the idle current is at least (57.8 - 12.4) * 24 V / 10 V = 109 µA for the one and 164 µA for the other minute.
-That's a lot more than expected.
+So the idle current is at least (57.8 - 12.4) * 10 V / 24 V = 19 µA for the one and 29 µA for the other minute.
+That's in the expected range.

-#### Searching for a Reason
+#### Analyzing the Amplifier Some More

 Analog Devices provides a nice App Note [AN-849](https://www.analog.com/media/en/technical-documentation/application-notes/AN-849.pdf),